Coltthatcher/capstone/README.md

 ______________________________________________________________________________________________________________________

-CAPSTONE LOG (for Research Recording ) see above (NOTES FOR CAPSTONE STUDY AND PURPOSE.) for notes taken during the study period.
+CAPSTONE LOG (for Research Recording )

 Starting at 3:14-3:25 educating myself on state more, to further plan how my project will interact component wise. start reviewing these lessons.